vmware-tanzu/community-edition/docs/designs/tanzu-addon-packaging.md

 rather than a tag.
 A tag's underlying image can change arbitrarily.
 Where as referencing a SHA (via digest) will ensure consistency on every pull.

-kbld is used to create an lock file, we name `images.yml`.
+kbld is used to create an lock file, which we name `images.yml`.
 This file contains an `ImagesLock` resource. `ImagesLock` is similar to a [go.sum](https://golang.org/ref/mod#go).
 The image field in the source manifests **are not mutated**.
 Instead, the SHA will be swapped out for the tag upon